Developer-DAO/docs/docs/getting-started/how-to-get-involved.md

 As mention in [About D_D], the vast majority of the value and opportunity Developer DAO creates is provided in the open and free as public goods.

-That value is mostly delivered outside of discord via Twitter, YouTube, Substack and our Blog.
+That means most of the value for you is available outside of discord via Twitter, YouTube, Substack and our Blog.

 ## Connect with us